Popular species of christmas tree seedlings pictured above, also commonly known as bare root evergreen seedlings [click to enlarge]

 If you can successfully nurse a freshly planted crop of bare roots seedlings for the first year, they are significantly more robust the following year.
 They will need no significant additional help except occasional watering during mild to moderate drought.

 How are bare root evergreen seedlings shipped?

 We carefully dip the bare roots in water, then pack in plastic bags containing damp sphagnum moss to retain good moisture during shipping.
 As the weather warms up in late April and May, we often pack smaller orders with the roots wrapped but the green foliage exposed to allow the trees to breathe during transit.
-Our bare root evergreen seedlings range in size from 5 to 20 inches [not including roots] depending on the species.
-However, most will average 6 to 14 inches.
-Please refer to the exact sizing info on each specific page for each species.
+We guarantee high standards of packing and shipping, because it’s on us if things go wrong.